akazad13/akazad13.github.io/_tabs/about.md

 - Developed a tool that identifies charting data-related bugs that help the first responder as well as the developer to quickly find and fix bugs.
-- Developed a tool that helps deploy DB DML changes from multiple files to the local database automatically and easily so that developer can easily keep their local DB up to date.
+- Developed a tool that helps deploy DB DML changes from multiple files to the local database automatically and efficiently so that developer can easily keep their local DB up to date.

 <span style="float: left; font-weight: bold; font-size: 1rem;">Software Engineer</span> <span style="float: right">December 2018 - November 2020</span>